antrhsg/heart_failure_prediction/README.md

 This project is for educational purposes only.
 It is not a medical device and should not be used for clinical diagnosis or treatment decisions.
 Always consult a licensed healthcare professional.

----

-## Author

-Built by [Your Name] as a personal data science project.
-For questions or feedback, open an issue or reach out via [your contact/LinkedIn].